Karaz w Laimoon

 His diverse works include real life art but most importantly, he concentrated on graphics of:

-This talk will run through the different categories of his art showing a large number of examples.
+This talk will run through the different categories of his art showing a large number of examples as well as videos of intereviews with Escher and a few on how his artworks were created.

 Akram Najjar